Biodiversity

 Hierarchy

-The Company also applies the Mitigation Hierarchy Principle to prevent, avoid, mitigate, restore, and compensate for environmental impacts on biodiversity throughout the value chain.
+The Company also applies the Mitigation Hierarchy approach to avoid, reduce, restore and regenerate, and transform environmental impacts on biodiversity throughout the value chain and continuously monitor performance, with the following operational approach:

 อีกทั้งยังได้ประยุกต์ใช้หลักการบรรเทาผลกระทบตามลำดับขั้น (Mitigation Hierarchy Principle) ในการป้องกัน หลีกเลี่ยง บรรเทา ฟื้นฟู และชดเชยผลกระทบทางสิ่งแวดล้อมต่อความหลากหลายทางชีวภาพตลอดห่วงโซ่คุณค่า